Abigail-Woolf/RadAI_Coding_Assignment/README.md

 ## _Reasoning for technical/architectural decisions_
 I chose to use FastAPI to build this program because it is what is used at RadAI and it has built-in API documentation.
 This is helpful to track the functionality of the API and I figured I should learn the tools that are required for this position.
+I attempted to make the Dockerfile to contain all of the files for this assignment but I ran into trouble with the `docker build` command.
+Given more time, I could have resolved this issue, but I decided to move forward due to time constraints.

-## Critique Section
+## _Critique Section_

 ### What would you have done differently if you had spent more time on this?\